 Windsurf vs Cursor: Complete Comparison (2026)

-TL;DR: Choose Windsurf if you want a lower-cost, low-friction editor with built-in previews and deployment-oriented workflows.
+Choose Windsurf if you want a lower-cost, low-friction editor with built-in previews and deployment-oriented workflows.
 Choose Cursor if you want more powerful repo-wide refactors, stronger tooling, and more premium plan options.

 Comparison Overview